 Our Mission

-Movement Strategy Center provides values-aligned, holistic intermediary services enabling access to crucial infrastructure and thought partnership for BIPOC, women, and LGBTQIA+ movement leaders, activists, and communities challenging intersectional issues of systemic racism, rampant environmental destruction, and crippling economic exploitation.
-We are unique in that we do not operate as a singular organization but as a collective ecosystem incubating and accelerating the work of our partner projects, which speaks to our values of radical interdependence and love.
+MSC is a movement support organization that weaves, builds, and amplifies power to accelerate a Just Transition through our fiscal sponsorship, philanthropic services, and capacity building offerings.
+We are unique in that we do not operate as a singular organization, but as a collective ecosystem incubating and accelerating the work of our partner projects, which speaks to our values of radical interdependence and love.

 Our Vision

-Is of a Just Transition from a world of domination, extraction, and violence — where the few live at the expense of the many — to a world of interdependence, liberation, and resilience — where the many govern for the benefit of all.
-We understand that a Just Transition is only possible when the voices of BIPOC, women, and LGBTQIA+IA+QIA++ leaders are honored, celebrated, and amplified, not merely tolerated.
+We believe in a Just Transition from a world of domination, extraction, and violence — where the few live at the expense of the many — to a world of interdependence, liberation, and resilience.
+A future where the many govern for the benefit of all.
+We understand that a Just Transition is only possible when all voices are not merely tolerated, but are honored, celebrated, and amplified.

 Our Founding

 Movement Strategy Center (MSC) was founded in Oakland, California in 2001 by Taj James of Full Spectrum Labs, Kristin Zimmerman of Root.
 Rise.
 Pollinate!, and Lisa Russ, a social justice consultant, with the understanding that grassroots transformative movements intending to change structures and systems must also change the way we think, the way we live, and even who we are.
-Transformative movements recognize that our issues are interconnected, so our systemic solutions must also be interconnected.
-For over 20 years we have supported movement makers on a local and national level as they affect change, movement by movement and person by person from the roots up.
+Transformative movements recognize that our issues are interconnected, our solutions must be, too.
+We have supported movement makers on a local and national level as they affect change — movement by movement and person by person, from the roots up — for over 20 years.

 MSC was inspired by and grounded in the 60/40 Stance, a mind-body transformative practice that fosters powerful change.
 Developed by MSC mentor Norma Wong, the practice explores individual and collective purpose and the unconscious habits that can limit or feed our capacity as movement builders.